hunterkepley/xkcdgrabber/README.md

 ### Known issue

 Needs to tell whether the image is a jpg or png, old ones are jpg, new ones are png...
+Some old images wont work due to this issue at the moment.